-Bioshock 2 got a lot of negative feedback from a lot of players just because it was not as good as the first game.
-Yes, the game had a lot to live up to, but I don’t really think any game can beat the masterpiece of a game that the first one was.
-Bioshock 2 is still a great game when looked at as a standalone title.
-When I played the game, I just fell in love with everything in the game from the weapons to the atmosphere.
-Here is everything that the game offers to a new player.
+The second game in the Bioshock series got a lot of negative feedback from many players just because it was not as good as the first.
+Yes, the game had a lot to live up to, but I don’t think any game can beat the masterpiece of a game that the first one was.

 The similar but different story

-This game is less of a horror game and more of an exploration game so that is why most people liked the first game rather than this one.
-I actually loved both of them because if 2 was just like the first one, it would sort of be a little boring and repetitive.
+This game is less of a horror game and more of an exploration game, so most people liked the first game rather than this one.
+I loved both of them because if two were just like the first one, it would sort of be boring and repetitive.
 If you want to know more about the story, just play the game and find out yourself.

 The new Weapons